karanmishra1/CSS-and-JS-Clock/README.md

 # CSS-and-JS-Clock

-Clock made with CSS and JS
+This is a clock made with CSS and JS.

+# Acknowledgement

+- Wes Bos